 Hey timeline kin, Lean against the marble balustrade of the Yıldız Palace one quiet afternoon in 1909, looking down over the Golden Horn where the late-spring light turns the water to hammered copper.
-Somewhere below, the city is still buzzing from the counter-coup that just failed—soldiers loyal to the old regime tried to storm the parliament and restore absolute monarchy.
+Somewhere below, the city is still buzzing from the counter-coup that just failed, as soldiers loyal to the old regime tried to storm the parliament and restore absolute monarchy.
 They lost.
 Now the Young Turks are in full control, and they have decided the empire needs a new face on the throne: someone gentle, pliable, dignified enough to look like a sultan but not strong enough to be one.

 The Shadow Brother – Life Before the Throne (1844–1909)